-The industrial city of Berlin thrives on its companies, their networks, and especially their partnerships.
-This is how traditional industries come together with start-ups and the digital economy.
-The largest Siemens production site in the world is in Berlin and the company is investing in its new Future Pact – Siemensstadt 2.0, a massive project that will build a new campus to house production, research, startups, and living space.
+The industrial city of Berlin lives from its companies, their networks and synergetic cooperation.
+For example, traditional industry meets startups from the digital economy.
+Siemens, for example, has its largest production site in the world in Berlin and is investing in its new mega project "Zukunftspakt – Siemensstadt 2.0", a new campus that will combine production, research, startups and housing.

-60% of Berlin's industrial companies are continuously implementing digitalisation projects with success.
-A large number of initiatives and newly created facilities such as the Digital Networking Centre of the four Fraunhofer Institutes in Berlin, the Technology Hubs de:hub IOT, and Fintech provide a good basis for many key technologies for Industry 4.0 to get their start here in Berlin.
-Further measures of the master plan for industry such as Digital+ at HTW Berlin and international networks such as the Mobility goes Additive 3-D printing network further contribute to the pooling of skills in the capital region and offer additional contacts.
+60% of Berlin's industrial companies are continuously and successfully implementing digitization projects.
+Thanks to a large number of initiatives and newly created facilities, such as the Digital Networking Performance Center of the four Berlin Fraunhofer Institutes or the Technology Hubs de:hub IOT and Fintech, there is a good basis for successful positioning as an innovation laboratory for important key technologies of Industry 4.0.
+In addition, other measures of the Industry Master Plan, such as Digital+ at HTW Berlin and internationally active networks such as the 3D printing network Mobility goes Additive (MGA), contribute to the bundling of competencies in the capital region and provide additional points of contact.

-A centre for industry with a long-standing tradition and a bright future
+A center for industry with a long-standing tradition and a bright future

-With its numerous industrial parks such as the Adlershof Technology Park, EUREF, and the CleanTech Business Park, Berlin offers a variety of areas suited for industrial operations.
-In addition, these future-oriented locations offer excellent opportunities for dialogue among the industrial companies, startups, and research institutions that are based on the same campuses.
+Thanks to its numerous industrial parks, such as the Adlershofer Technologiepark, EUREF or the CleanTech Business Park the industrial location of Berlin, in addition to several other Zukunftsorten future locations, has a variety of usable settlement areas.
+These future-oriented locations offer excellent opportunities for dialogue among the industrial companies, startups, and research institutions that are based on the same campuses.
 Thanks to the easy access to technologies and existing synergies, new incentives for modernising production have recently been created, particularly in traditional sectors such as the machine building, metalworking, and the electrical industries.